Anna Hedvig Büll

-Anna Hedvig Büll (born Anna Hedwig Bühl, – 3 October 1981) was a Baltic German missionary from Estonia, who helped to save the lives of several thousand Armenian orphans during the Armenian genocide.
+Anna Hedvig Büll (born Anna Hedwig Bühl, – 3 October 1981) was a missionary from Estonia who helped to save the lives of several thousand Armenian orphans during the Armenian genocide.

-Hedvig Büll was born into a Lutheran family in 1887 in Haapsalu, Estonia, where her father owned a mud cure resort.
+Anna Hedwig Büll (Bühl) was born into a Baltic German Lutheran family in 1887 in Haapsalu (Hapsal), Estonia, then part of the former Russian Empire.
+Her father owned a mud cure resort in Haapsalu.
 She was the sixth of eight brothers and sisters.
-Büll attended a government school in Estonia until she was 15.
-Then she was sent for continued studies to Saint Petersburg, where for three years she attended a Protestant German school.
-While visiting her family in Haapsalu in 1903, she was inspired by a lecture given by a well-known evangelist Johann Kargel in her father's house and decided to dedicate her life to humanitarian mission work.
+Büll attended a local public school in until age 15.
+Büll then continued her studies in Saint Petersburg, where for three years she attended a Lutheran German school.
+While visiting her family in Haapsalu in 1903, inspired by a lecture given by a prominent evangelist Johann Kargel in her father's house, she decided to dedicate her life to work on humanitarian missions.

-After receiving her baccalaureate in 1903, Büll spent some time at the Mission House Malche in Bad Freienwalde (Oder), where she learned about the fate of Armenians in the Ottoman Empire.
+After receiving her baccalaureate in 1903, Büll spent some time at the Mission House Malche (in Bad Freienwalde, Germany) where she learned about the fate of Armenians in the Ottoman Empire.
 Motivated by her desire to work among the Armenian people, she continued her studies at an evangelical school.
 Soon she was invited to work at an Armenian mission station in Maraş.
 However, due to her youth she was first sent to work with women and children in German villages and then for a few months with the poor in Saint Petersburg.

 In 1909, Büll again attempted to go to work with Armenians.
 However, this time her trip was put on hold by the Adana massacre in Cilicia.
 Instead, Büll attended for two years a seminary for missionary teachers.
 After finishing her studies, Büll was finally able to proceed for Cilicia, where she worked as a teacher at an Armenian orphanage in Maraş between 1911 and 1916.
 In 1915, Büll witnessed the Armenian genocide in Cilicia and was instrumental in saving the lives of about two thousand Armenian children and women when Maraş was turned into "The City of Orphans".
 Büll was recalled from Maraş in 1916.